Helping millions of people navigate the world of technology.

 Besides changing the subtitle file, try using a different format or resolution of the same video.
 As mentioned earlier, the file might have been created for another format or video quality; hence, if you can find the right one, you can solve the issue.

-Step 1: Open VLC and click Tools at the top bar.
+Step 1: Open VLC and click Tools > Track Synchronization.

 choose tools and then select track synchronisation 1